 Our SSO journey might be at its end (for now), but the other bigger journey of improving our customer experience will probably never be over.

-We continue to strive for a better user experience and functionality that can help the life of our customers and make their journey a bit better, more enjoyable and comfortable.
+We continue to strive for a better user experience and functionality that can help the life of our customers and make their test management journey a bit better, more enjoyable and comfortable.
 We are Change Agents, sometimes we need to Change as well to get the job done.

 At Panaya we understand that behind each incredible product there is a team of experts.
 These individuals are our pride.
 They go above and beyond to make sure each component and stage in the process is done with perfect accuracy.